DFalque/dcsl_interview/README.md

 * There is a folder for the client and another one for the server.

-* The server has a controller where the functions that connect with the databases are hosted.
+* The server has a controller where the functions connect with the databases.

 * The Models folder contains the mobile data schema.